ZteClarke/ZteClarke/README.md

 ### Hi there 👋

+- 😀 My name is Zachary Clarke
+- 📊 I'm a Data Analyst
+- 📖 I want to learn more about Machine Learning and AI
+- 📫 You can reach me through LinkedIn - https://www.linkedin.com/in/zachary-te-clarke/ or my email address – zteclarke@outlook.com

 <!--
 **ZteClarke/ZteClarke** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.